hikeventures/hikeventures.github.io/_posts/best/2017-07-31-best-flash-sony.markdown

 There is also a hot shoe mount and a 1/4" thread to attach it to a tripod.
 The LED outputs a color temperature of 5600 K.

 <a href="http://amzn.to/2hfEoS7" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>

+---

+I hope this blog post was helpful to find the best flash and video light for your sony camera.